Want to save yourself from a world of pain on New Year’s Day? Use these tips to plan for a safe night and a less painful morning after.

 For a lot of people, New Year’s Eve means drinking a bit more alcohol than usual—since your New Year’s resolutions don’t start until Wednesday, you might as well give those bad habits a proper send-off.
 But before you head out for the night to sip some bubbly, watch a ball drop, and sneak a midnight kiss, read these tips on making your New Year’s morning a little easier.

 Before you pour alcohol down your gullet, you want a solid base of food in your stomach.
-Research has shown that this helps with cognitive abilities while intoxicated by reducing alcohol’s effects (but any college freshman could tell you that).

 Unfortunately, there’s no food that’s certain to prevent hangovers, but a complete meal with starches, lean proteins, and veggies certainly won’t hurt.
 There’s some evidence that asparagus helps metabolize alcohol, but your first trip to the bathroom after dinner may not provide the best fun-going impression.